Hstoday COLUMN: ISIS-K’s Evolving Strategies Across the Region and the Enigma Surrounding its Assault in Russia - HS Today

 Understanding the evolving strategies of ISIS requires examining the involvement of state sponsors backing terrorist groups in the Middle East.
 These states have supplied funds, weapons, and explosives to these organizations through their intelligence services.
 Identifying the precise ties between intelligence units and terrorist organizations proves challenging due to the advanced capabilities of these units.
 Governments often manipulate these associations to further their own objectives, particularly when seeking public backing or adjusting priorities.
 Incidents of suspicious bombings occurring in authoritarian states within the region, reportedly carried out by groups such as ISIS either preceding or following elections, could hint at potential connections between terrorist groups and intelligence units.

-The recent assault orchestrated by ISIS-K in Russia raises significant inquiries that extend beyond mere intelligence deficiencies: (1) It appears that the attackers underwent training in ISIS camps, but who informed them about their targets?
-The militants likely conducted surveillance to gather information about the concert hall, but who aided them?
-(2) How did the militants devise a plan to ignite the roof, knowing it would lead to more casualties?
-(3) Why did law enforcement respond tardily to the attack, particularly when there were police units closer to the concert hall?
-(4) How did the militants evade capture at the scene?
-(5) Why did their escape strategy seem less organized compared to their meticulously planned assaults?
-(6) Why were the assailants apprehended nearer to the Ukraine border?
-(7) Was the objective of the attack to implicate Ukraine as an accomplice?
+- Was the objective of the attack to implicate Ukraine as an accomplice?
 Moreover, why did the militants assert they carried out the attack for financial gain?
 As per one assailant’s testimony, he communicated with ISIS through Telegram and agreed to execute the attack for monetary compensation but only received half of the promised payment.
 It is unusual for terrorists to resort to violence for financial motives, as they typically operate under the direction of the organization, and their motivations are primarily ideological.

 Terrorist attacks often lead to significant shifts in policy, which can have unintended consequences.
 Following the October 7th terrorist attacks, Israel launched a harsh crackdown on Hamas, aiming to punish and eradicate the group in the region.
 However, this response resulted in overreactions that led to the deaths of thousands of civilians, including women and children, in Gaza.
 Consequently, Israel finds itself increasingly isolated in the Middle East once again.
 The recent attacks by ISIS-K on March 22nd are expected to bring both intended and unintended outcomes.
 Russia is likely to continue accusing Ukraine and other countries involved in the ongoing conflict in the region, leading to a more severe stance towards Ukraine.
 President Putin may exploit these attacks to divert attention from issues such as contested elections within the country.